What happens after a story’s climactic moment? What comes after the protagonist wins the girl, or defeats the bully, or triumphs over evil?

 - What do they understand at the end that they didn’t understand at the beginning?

-Notice how the first exercise creates a goldmine of images for what precedes your ending.
-This provides context for what will give you a dynamic ending.
-Also, remember that ‘character suggests plot.’
-This means that rather than trying to figure out how to create a dynamic falling action, take a look at this exercise and notice how you can find create ways to dramatize your protagonist in this new place.
+Notice how the first part of exercise #2 creates a goldmine of images for what precedes your ending.
+In other words, this exercise will offer you potential scenes that are necessary to provide context for your ending.
+Rather than trying to “figure out” how to create a dynamic falling action, take a look at this exercise and notice how you can find create ways to dramatize your protagonist in this new place.
+With the second question, you will notice that this new understanding is going to inform your protagonist’s experience.